 You must share information if you have a reasonable suspicion that a child or young person has or is being abused or neglected.
 You must contact the Child Abuse Report Line on 131 478.

-If you aren’t sure whether you can share information, contact the Office of the Chief Education Officer via decd.sitegovernance [at] sa.gov.au
+If you aren’t sure whether you can share information, contact the department's Partnerships, Schools and Preschools division via decd.sitegovernance [at] sa.gov.au

 If you share information – no matter the reason – you must always keep a record.
 You might be required to share the details with the Minister for Education and Child Development.
 Your site leader will guide you through what is required for record-keeping.